sandangel/angular-cli-docker/README.md

 You can config Makefile for more angular-cli commands.

-Good luck and more fun with angular project
+Good luck and have funs with your angular project